johngrahamreynolds/holographic_tensor_networks/README.md

 The project uses Python 3.11 for compatibility with modern tensor network libraries.
 GPU support can be added later by installing appropriate packages for your hardware (CuPy, JAX, Apex, etc.).

 ## Overview
+This project studies tensor networks as computational models of quantum systems and as phenomenological realizations of holographic dualities.
+A central theme is viewing quantum circuits themselves as tensor networks, unifying algorithmic constructions with many-body methods and geometric interpretations.

+See:
+- Implementations and geometry: `tensor_networks/`
+- Algorithmic examples: `quantum_algorithms/`
+- Background literature: `references/`

 ## Experiments